wintercms/docs/database-model.md

 }
 ```

-After adding the scope in the example above to the `App\Models\User` model, a call to the `User::all()` method will execute the following SQL query:
+After adding the scope in the example above to the `MyAuthor\MyPlugin\Models\User` model, a call to the `User::all()` method will execute the following SQL query:

 ```sql
 select * from `users` where `created_at` < 0021-02-18 00:00:00